-The word ‘Strong’ (Adjective) describes having great physical power, emotional resilience, or the ability to endure or succeed despite challenges.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Strong’ correctly in sentences.
+The word ‘strong’ is an adjective that describes someone or something with great physical power, emotional resilience, or the ability to endure difficult situations.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘strong’ correctly in sentences.

 Strong Explained in Depth

-A complete and detailed guide to the word ‘Strong’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘strong’ including meaning, definition, examples, etymology, synonyms, and antonyms, plus practical ways to use it in everyday and professional writing.

 Meanings of Strong

 Strong can mean physically powerful, emotionally resilient, mentally determined, or capable of withstanding pressure or stress.
-It applies to people, relationships, arguments, structures, and even abstract qualities like willpower or determination.
+It can describe people, relationships, arguments, structures, and even abstract qualities like willpower or determination.

 Definition